GDP surged in the second quarter after sliding earlier this year

 By the numbers

 The country's GDP increased at an annual rate of 3% in the second quarter, the Commerce Department said Wednesday.
-GDP was forecast to grow at a 2% pace for the April-to-June period, according to economists polled by financial data firm FactSet.
+That's higher than the 2% pace the GDP was forecast to grow for the April-to-June period, according to economists polled by financial data firm FactSet.

+The number represents a surprising turnaround from the first three months of 2025, when GDP fell 0.5%, the worst quarterly performance for the U.S. economy since early 2022.
+The new data also shows consumers increased spending since the last quarter, with a growth of 1.4%, up from 0.5% from January to March.
+The number is, however, still down significantly from 4% in the final quarter of 2024.

+One measure of the economy's underlying strength tucked into the GDP report is the "final sales to private domestic purchasers," which excludes government spending, inventories, and net exports.
+That number rose at a 1.2% annual rate from April to May — the weakest since late 2022.
+When considered alongside the 2.9% pace in the fourth quarter of 2024 and the 1.9% in the first quarter of this year, this quarter's number indicates that demand from consumers and businesses is dampening.